couchbase/cbft/docs/api-ref.md

 **param: indexType**: required, string, form parameter

-supported index types: (category)/(indexType)
+supported index types:

-* advanced/alias - an alias provides a naming level of indirection to one or more actual, target indexes
+* alias: an alias provides a naming level of indirection to one or more actual, target indexes
-* advanced/blackhole - a blackhole index ignores all data and is not queryable; used for testing
+* blackhole: a blackhole index ignores all data and is not queryable; used for testing
-* general/full-text (bleve) - a full-text index powered by the bleve engine
+* bleve: a full-text index powered by the bleve engine

 **param: planParams**: optional, string (JSON), form parameter